-If you have a bad or poor credit score (below 560), your options to get a loan may be more limited, but you do have options.
+If you have bad credit, your options to get a loan may be more limited, but you do have options.
 There are several lenders that specialize in bad credit loans in Manitoba.
-While these loans can be a good quick fix, they tend to come with higher interest rates, so it’s better if you can pay them back over a shorter term.
+These loans have more flexible eligibility criteria than bank and credit union loans, so be prepared for steeper interest rates.

 Option 1: Personal loans for bad credit